nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-null-handling-take-two.md

 ```
 **Code Snippet 9:** *Add Column Method*

 Look in *Code Snippet 9* at the third parameter in the add method.
 See how it takes a `boolean` array, and how the name "gives it away": `nullMap`.
-If we look at other methods for non-nullable Java types we see that all of them have this parameter, whereas add methods for types that are nullable do not have it.
+If we look at other methods for non-nullable Java types, we see that all of them have this parameter, whereas add methods for types that are nullable do not have it.

-So for non-nullable types we define `boolean` arrays, and in those arrays we indicate what row value(s) is `null`.
+So for non-nullable types, we define `boolean` arrays, and in those arrays, we indicate what row value(s) is `null`.
 Let us see an example:

 ```java
 public PrimitiveDataset execute(PrimitiveDataset input,